Multidimensional Budget-Feasible Mechanism Design

 We now devise universally budget-feasible mechanisms for monotone submodular functions, which form a subclass of XOS valuations.
 Our mechanism works for arbitrary costs, without assuming no-overbidding, and runs in polytime given a demand oracle; but it yields a weaker approximation guarantee.

 Let $v$ be a monotone, submodular valuation.
 After obtaining an estimate of $\optbench$ via random partitioning, we depart from the template used for the algorithms in Section~\ref{xos}.
 We now use a greedy algorithm that iteratively considers the players in $\pl_2$ in some fixed order, and picks a suitable set from $\gset_2\cap\pset_i$ to add to the current set $T$ using a demand oracle, until $v(T)$ becomes large enough.
 The analysis proceeds along the lines of the analysis of the standard greedy algorithm for monotone submodular-function maximization, to show that we obtain expected value $\optbench(v,B,c)/\submodapx-\max_iv(\pset_i)/4$.
-Thus, under inputs $(v,B,c)$ for which $v(\pset_i)\leq\ve\cdot\optalg(v,B,c)$, we obtain an $O(1)$-approximation with respect to $\optalg(v,B,c)$.
+Thus, under inputs $(v,B,c)$ satisfying the large-market assumption $v(\pset_i)\leq\ve\cdot\optalg(v,B,c)$, we obtain an $O(1)$-approximation with respect to $\optalg(v,B,c)$.